Lasting powers of attorney

 What is a lasting power of attorney?

-A Lasting Power of Attorney (or LPA ) allows the “Donor” to nominate someone they trust, “the Attorney, to take care of their affairs once they are no longer in a position to do so themselves.
-When that stage is reached the Attorney must apply to register the LPA with the Office of the Public Guardian before any powers can be exercised.
+A lasting power of attorney (or LPA ) allows the “Donor” to nominate someone they trust to be their attorney who is empowered to take care of their affairs once they are no longer in a position to manage them.
+When that stage is reached the attorney must apply to register the LPA with the Office of the Public Guardian before any powers can be exercised.